cloudfoundry/summit-hands-on-labs/README.md

 Summit Hands-On Labs
 ====================

-Welcome to the Hands-on Labs for CF Summit NA 2020
+Welcome to the Hands-on Labs for CF Summit EU 2020

 Useful info
 -----------